-73 SSA 220 (Revised), Quality Control Management for an Audit of Financial Statements, paragraph 1835 may be an indicator that it is a key audit matter.
-The engagement partner is also required to discuss, among other things, significant matters and significant judgments arising during the audit engagement with the engagement quality control-reviewer.74
+• SSA 220 (Revised) establishes requirements for the engagement partner in relation to undertaking appropriate consultation on difficult or contentious matters, matters on which the firm's policies or procedures require consultation, and other matters that in the engagement partner's professional judgment, require consultation.
+For example, the auditor may have consulted with others within the firm or outside the firm on a significant technical matter, which may be an indicator that it is a key audit matter.
+The engagement partner is also required to discuss, among other things, significant matters and significant judgments arising during the audit engagement with the engagement quality centrol-reviewer.